Updated: January, 2022

 - James Hansen, who as a top NASA scientist put climate change on the public agenda by testifying to Congress in June 1988 that man-made global warming had begun, was again ahead of the curve in 2008 when he stated, “We’ve reached a point where we have a crisis, an emergency, but people don’t know that.
 There’s a big gap between what’s understood about global warming by the scientific community and what is known by the public and policymakers.”

-Covering Climate Now’s executive director, Mark Hertsgaard has called on media leaders to declare a State of Climate Emergency, most recently in a Columbia Journalism Review article.
+Covering Climate Now’s executive director Mark Hertsgaard has called on media leaders to declare a State of Climate Emergency, most recently in the Columbia Journalism Review.
+Dozens of media organizations have signed Covering Climate Now’s statement on the climate emergency.

 In 2019, The Guardian’s editor-in-chief, Katharine Viner, promised that the newspaper would address climate by providing “journalism that shows leadership, urgency, authority, and gives the climate emergency the sustained attention and prominence it deserves.”
 The Guardian also updated its style guide, recommending that the terms “climate emergency, crisis or breakdown” be used in its journalism to better describe the circumstances facing the world.